helmbold/kotlin-web-site/pages/docs/reference/enum-classes.md

 ```
 </div>

+Enum constants are initialized before the companion object is initialized, therefore cunstructors or `init` blocks cannot access members of the companion object.

 ## Anonymous Classes

 Enum constants can also declare their own anonymous classes with their corresponding methods, as well as overriding base methods.